NVIDIA/OptiX_Apps/README.md

 Additionally in rtigo3, nvlink_shared, rtigo9 and rtigo10:
 * S = Saves the current system description settings into a new file (e.g. to save camera positions)
-* P = Saves the current tonemapped output buffer to a new PNG file.
+* P = Saves the current tone mapped output buffer to a new PNG file.
 (Destination folder must exist!
 Check the `prefixScreenshot` option inside the *system* text files.)
 * H = Saves the current linear output buffer to a new HDR file.

 # Building